Meeting: Thursday, 5:30pm – 8:00pm, Anderson 22

 The textbook is very reasonably priced at $45.
 In addition to the fact that the course will make use of lab exercises in the textbook, there hasn’t really been comparable product available until now.
 I highly recommend that you purchase it and keep it as a reference for your future academic and professional careers.

 A number of exercises will be assigned using DataCamp, an online learning platform for data science:

 You will earn points along several tracks.
 Each track is worth 100 points.
 Your must progress along ALL tracks to be successful in this course.
 The tracks are not averaged.
 Your final grade is the based on the lowest score earned along any track.

 For some of the assignments (particularly the lab exercises, and early term project milestones) you will have the opportunity to resubmit the assignment for a higher grade.

 - Your attendance score is a straight percentage of class sessions you are present for.

 - Lab Exercises

-- Most labs will be worth 10 points (approximately one letter grade in your final grade).
+- Labs will be worth 5-10 points (half to one letter grade in your final grade).
 Due dates and specific points associated with each exercise will be posted to Canvas.
 Lab exercises which are submitted on time will be allowed one revision.

 - Term Project